KittenzExe/KittenzExe/README.md

 ![wakatime](https://wakatime.com/badge/user/5fe734af-2708-4102-825d-758345a89313.svg)

 ## Bit about me:
+- Currently 18 years old!
+(As of the 15th of July)
-- Currently a highschool student (Term 3, Year 12)
+- Currently a highschool student (Term 4, Year 12) (School is coming to an end...)
 - Web Developer (front end) (i guess. but i do other things too...)
 - Me play games. **a lot of games...**
 - Part-time Content creator (Twitch, Youtube, ect.)